jimminycricket42/School-Notes/Mathematics/Exponents.md

 - The addition and subtraction of powers
 - The multiplication and division of powers
 - The power of 0
-- Exponents applying to brackets with one term
+- Powers applying to brackets
-- Exponents applying to brackets with multiple terms
+	- Powers applying to brackets with one term
-- Exponents applying to brackets containing powers
+	- Powers applying to brackets with multiple terms

 ## The addition and subtraction of exponents